If you are interested in providing this service to us and believe that you can meet the technical requirements, please contact us.

-Providers of the black start service are expected to achieve high availability levels.
-When a power station is unavailable to provide black start, it must advise us.
+Providers of the restoration services are expected to achieve high availability levels.
+When a power station is unavailable to provide the service, it must advise us.
 Availability payments will then cease until the station re-declares its availability.
 Settlement periods where the power station is unavailable will be accrued and assessed annually.

 How will providers be dispatched?

-In the event of a partial or total system shut down, providers of black start services will be instructed by the control room, with the general guidance of a site specific restoration plan.
+In the event of a partial or total system shut down, providers of restoration services will be instructed by the control room, with the general guidance of a site specific restoration plan.

 How often will providers be dispatched?

-Initiating the black start procedure is considered to be a low likelihood event.
-However, we may test the delivery of this service every two years, as set out in the Grid Code.
+Initiating the procedures is considered to be a low likelihood event.
+However, we may test the delivery of this service at least every three years, as set out in the Grid Code.